Ulva Seaweed is used for Rare Earth Mineral Extraction.

 • Atlantic Ocean: While REE concentrations may be lower than in the Pacific, deposits on the Mid-Atlantic Ridge are also being studied for their potential.

-• Closer to home, the south west of England and some coastal areas of Wales show potential for REE extraction.
+• Closer to home, the south west of England and some coastal areas of Wales show a lot of potential for REE extraction.

 Formation Processes